-(f) Foreign currency translation
+(g) Foreign currency translation

-The fair value of foreign denominated investments and other assets and liabilities are translated at the exchange rate prevailing at period end date.
-Purchases and sales of foreign securities and the related income are translated at the exchange rate prevailing on the respective dates of such transactions.
+Foreign currency assets and liabilities denominated in non-USD are translated at the exchange rate prevailing at period end date.
+Foreign currency transactions, such as, purchases and sales of investments, income and expenses, subscriptions and redemptions, and dividends to shareholders, are translated at the exchange rate prevailing on the respective dates of such transactions.